Reddish: Canal

 The Ashton Canal and the Stockport Branch Canal were built to join Manchester and Stockport to the coal mines in Oldham and Ashton-under-Lyne.
 The branch was dependent on the main for its utility, and hence its planning, passing through parliament, and construction came after that of the main.
 The main opened in 1796 and the branch in 1796.
 The branch was just under five miles (8 km) long; it left the Ashton Canal at Clayton, passed through Gorton & Reddish and terminated just over the boundary in Heaton Norris, adjacent to what was then the main turnpike between Manchester and Stockport.

 The Beat Bank Branch Canal was planned as a sub-branch and was intended to cross Reddish Vale to a colliery at Denton, but the scheme was abandoned by 1798.
 By 1827, the canal was bringing coal to Stockport from as far as Norbury and Poynton.

 The canal was purchased by the Manchester, Sheffield and Lincolnshire Railway in 1848.
 Traffic declined and the canal was described as derelict as early as 1922.
 Commercial traffic ceased in the 1930s; the canal was declared officially closed in 1962 and filled in.

 Roads

 The B6167 is the main road through Reddish; it allows access to the A57 for Manchester or the M60/M67 junction at the north, and to Stockport and the M60 to the south.
-The road, currently designated Sandy Lane, Reddish Road, Gorton Road and Reddish Lane, was turnpiked by the Manchester, Denton and Stockport Trust following an Act of 1818.
+The road, currently designated Sandy Lane, Reddish Road, Gorton Road and Reddish Lane, was turnpiked by the Manchester, Denton and Stockport Trust following the Manchester and Hyde Turnpike Road Act 1818 (58 Geo.
+3. c. vi).

 Railway

+Northern Trains operates services from two local railway stations: